chaosmail/chaosmail.github.com/_posts/2019-02-01-getting-started-with-sql2019.md

 ### Prerequisites: Azure Data Studio

 [Azure Data Studio][azure-data-studio] is a cross-platform management tool for Microsoft databases.
-It's like SQL Server Management Studio on top of the popular VS Code editor engine, a rich TSQL editor with IntelliSense and Plugin support.
+It's like SQL Server Management Studio on top of the popular VS Code editor engine, a rich T-SQL editor with IntelliSense and Plugin support.
 Currently, it's the easiest way to connect to the different SQL Server 2019 endpoints (SQL, HDFS, and Spark).
 To do so, you need to [install Data Studio][azure-data-studio-install] and the [SQL Server 2019 extension][azure-data-studio-install-sql2019].

 ![Azure Data Studio with SQL Server 2019 extension]({{ site.baseurl }}/images/sql2019/data-studio.png "Azure Data Studio with SQL Server 2019 extension"){: .image-col-1}

-### Install SQL Server 2019 on AKS
+### Install SQL Server 2019 BDC on AKS

 In this section, we will follow the steps from the [installation script][sql-server-2019-deploy-bigdata-github] in order to install SQL Server 2019 for Big Data on AKS.
 I will give you a bit more details and explanation about the executed steps.
 If you just want to install SQL Server 2019 for Big Data, you can as well just use the script.